Therapeutic Plasma Exchange: New Hope for Dementia & Alzheimers

 When we clean the blood, the body and brain work better.

-Our patients have reported the following improvements after completing Regenerative Plasma Exchange:
+Our patients have reported the following improvements after completing Therapeutic Plasma Exchange:

 - Improved energy